If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 (The map metadata uses various colors for different functions.
 In a nutshell, red areas are solid walls and green areas display over sprites.)

 An upper platform was planned for the Shrine of Earth's first Tektite room, but was walled off at some point.
-Corresponding data doesn't exist for the second part seen in the crossroads area, so Zelda will end up walking on walls if she heads east.
+Corresponding data doesn't exist for the second part seen in the crossroads chamber, so Zelda will end up walking on walls if she heads east.

 The collision for a northeastern exit exists in the big Wizzrobe room in the Shrine of Illusion, which is blocked off by an invisible wall.
-This was either an early version of the northern exit or a different exit that lead to another, possibly scrapped room.
+This was either an early version of the northern exit or a different exit that lead to another (possibly scrapped) room.

 This empty chamber in the Shrine of Water has a peninsula in the middle, which Zelda cannot walk on due to another invisible wall.
 Interestingly, the southeastern wall has collision even though Zelda cannot walk on the Shrine's water currents.
 This suggests the room was planned to have enemies at one point, as similar walls are used later in the Shrine to prevent water-bound foes from clipping through terrain.